MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ---
 title: Automate webpages | Microsoft Docs
-description: See how to launch browsers, automate webpages, and extract data from the web.
+description: See how to launch browsers, automate webpages, and extract data from the Web.
 author: georgiostrantzas
 ms.subservice: desktop-flow
 ms.topic: article